Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 ``connect.jdbc.sink.export.mappings``

 Specifies to the mappings of topic to table.
 Additionally which fields to select from the source topic and their mappings to columns in the target table.
 Multiple mappings can set comma separated wrapped in {}.
+Before ``;`` is topic to table mappings, after the field mappings.

 Examples: